darklaunch/darklaunch.com/blog/2015/08/26/python-list-functions-for-imported-module.md

-To list the functions available for the imported module, use inspect.getmembers:
+To list the functions available for the imported module, use `inspect.getmembers()`:

 ```
 $ python
 ```